gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 its children and symbol, and assigning it the provided `code`.
 This allows the user to instantiate nodes that may not have a code at first (such as `root` nodes), and then later add a code without mutation side-effects.
-This functionality was useful in the implementation of Huffman's encoding algorithm, as it allowed for mering root nodes under a common node.
+This functionality was useful in the implementation of Huffman's encoding algorithm, as it allowed for merging root nodes under a common node.

 - `CodeNode add(S symbol, K encoding);`<br>